 The PJM Regulation Market provides PJM participants with a market-based system for the purchase and sale of the Regulation ancillary service.
-Resource owners submit specific offers for Regulation Capability and Regulation Performance, and PJM utilizes these offers together with energy offers and resource schedules from the eMKT System, as input data to the Market Clearing Engine (MCE).
-MCE then optimizes the RTO dispatch profile and forecasts LMPs to calculate an hourly Regulation Market Clearing Price (RMCP), Regulation Market Performance Clearing Price (RMPCP), which are used to derive the Regulation Market Capability Clearing Price (RMCCP).
-These clearing prices are then used to determine the credits awarded to providers and charges allocated to purchasers of the Regulation service.
+Resource owners submit specific offers for Regulation Capability and Regulation Performance, and PJM utilizes these offers together with energy offers and resource schedules from the Markets Gateway System, as input data to the Ancillary Service Optimizer (ASO) which is an hour-ahead Market Clearing Engine.
+ASO then optimizes the RTO dispatch profile and forecasts LMPs to determine hourly commitments of Regulation to meet the requirement.
+In real-time PJM jointly optimizes the Regulation committed simultaneously with energy and reserve and calculates the five minute Regulation Market Clearing Price (RMCP) and, Regulation Market Performance Clearing Price (RMCP), which are used to derive the Regulation Market Capability Clearing Price (RMCCP) every 5 minutes based on the current system conditions.
+These clearing prices are then used in market settlements to determine the credits awarded to providers and charges allocated to purchasers of the Regulation service.

-PJM uses resource schedules, regulation, and energy offers from the eMKT System as input data to the MCE to provide the lowest cost alternative for the procurement of Ancillary Services and energy for each hour of the operating day.
-The lowest cost alternative for these services is achieved through a simultaneous co-optimization of Regulation, Synchronized Reserve, and energy.
+PJM uses resource schedules, regulation, and energy offers from the Markets Gateway System as input data to the ASO to provide the lowest cost alternative for the procurement of Regulation for each hour of the operating day.
+The lowest cost alternative for this service is achieved through a simultaneous co-optimization with Synchronized Reserve, Non-Synchronized Reserve and energy.
 Within the co-optimization, an RTO dispatch profile is forecasted along with LMPs for the market hour and adjacent hours.
 Using the dispatch profile and forecasted LMPs, an opportunity cost, adjusted by applicable performance score and benefits factor, is estimated for each resource that is eligible to provide regulation.
 The estimated opportunity cost for demand resources will be zero.
-The estimated opportunity cost is then added to the total regulation offer price to create the merit order price.
-All available regulating resources are then ranked in ascending order of their merit order prices, and the lowest cost set of resources necessary to simultaneously meet the PJM Regulation Requirement, PJM Synchronized Reserve Requirement, and provide energy that hour is determined.
-The highest merit order price associated with this lowest cost set of resources awarded regulation becomes the RMCP for that hour of the operating day, which will be used to set the RMPCP and RMCCP.
-Resource owners may self-schedule Regulation on any qualified resource, and the merit order price for any self-scheduled Regulation resource is set to zero.
+The adjusted lost opportunity cost is added to the adjusted regulation capability cost and the adjusted regulation performance cost to make the adjusted total regulation offer cost.
+The adjusted total regulation offer cost is then used to create the merit order price.
+Resource owners may self-schedule Regulation on any qualified resource.
+The merit order price for any self-scheduled Regulation resource is zero.
+All available regulating resources are then ranked in ascending order of their merit order prices, and the lowest cost set of resources necessary to simultaneously meet the PJM Regulation Requirement, PJM Synchronized Reserve Requirement, PJM Primary Reserve Requirement and provide energy in that hour is determined.
+If there is an excess of self-scheduled and zero-cost offers over and beyond the Regulation requirement, PJM uses resource-specific historic performance scores, selecting those resources with the highest performance scores, as a tie-breaker to determine which set of resources to commit to meet the Regulation requirement.
+The least cost set of regulation resources identified through this process are then committed.
+Prices for Regulation will be calculated simultaneously with energy and reserve every 5 minutes for the 12 intervals of the hour by the Locational Pricing Calculator (LPC).
+The highest merit order price associated with this lowest cost set of resources awarded regulation becomes the RMCP.
+The RMPCP is calculated as the highest adjusted performance offer from the set of cleared resources.
+The RMCCP is the difference between RMCP and RMPCP.